Jane Austen's family and ancestry

 Jane's sister Cassandra was an artist who, like Jane, did not marry.
 She was Jane's closest friend and confidante throughout her life.

 James (matriculated 1779, BA 1783, MA 1788) and Henry (matriculated 1788, BA 1792, MA 1796) were both educated at St John's College, Oxford, as their father had been.
 Together they edited a literary magazine, The Loiterer.
 An accomplished poet, James was ordained as an Anglican clergyman, succeeding his father as rector of Steventon.

-Of her brothers, Jane felt closest to Henry, who became a soldier, then a banker, then (after his bank failed) an Anglican clergyman.
+Of her brothers, Jane felt closest to Henry, who became a militia officer, then a banker, then (after his banking firm failed) an Anglican clergyman.
 Henry was also his sister's literary agent.
 Henry's large circle of friends and acquaintances in London included bankers, merchants, publishers, painters and actors and he provided Jane with a view of social worlds not normally visible from a small parish in rural Hampshire.
 He married their first cousin (and Jane's close friend), Eliza de Feuillide, who was the daughter of their father's sister, Philadelphia Austen Hancock.

 George was sent to live with a local family at a young age because, according to Austen biographer Le Faye, he was "mentally abnormal and subject to fits"; he may also have been deaf and mute.

 Charles and Frank served in the navy, both rising to the rank of admiral.

 Edward was adopted by his fourth cousin, Thomas Knight, inheriting Knight's estate and taking his name in 1812.